So Long, Farewell: Is The Original Sound Of Music Tour Worth It?

 Mountains and Mondsee

-We get to Mondsee by way of St. Gilgen with a beautiful lookout over Wolfgangsee lake.
+We get to Mondsee by way of St. Gilgen with a beautiful lookout stop over Wolfgangsee lake.
 The snowscape is beautiful and I’m really enjoying the crisp winter air.

 So Long, Farewell

 The town of Mondsee is cute and I head into one of the shops to buy some pressed edelweiss flowers.
 Apparently, these durable flowers grow at high altitude in pretty rough conditions and it’s illegal to pick them in Austria.
-Lucky for us, there’s a local woman here who’s figured out how to grow it on her on at lower altitude.
+Lucky for us, there’s a local woman here who’s figured out how to grow it on her own at lower altitude.

-Updated on September 9, 2020
+Updated on September 2, 2025

 KEEP ON READING